Hormonal Imbalance in Men

 - Dry, saggy, aging skin

 The therapy process is devised after an evaluation with our specialists.
 This is to help us build a personalized therapy plan tailored specifically for the patient and their needs.
 Reports and research show that this method yields the best results for patients as it focuses directly on all of the patient’s needs and ailments and creates an individualized treatment plan for them.

 Yes, hormone optimization is entirely safe.
 Treatment plans will either utilize bio-identical hormones; which are as natural as the ones our own bodies produce, or medication to enhance the hormones within our bodies.
 In either case, both methods are 100% safe.
 Risks, illnesses, and complications from decades ago; back in the 50s and 70s are no longer likely to occur.

 At Progressive Pain and Rehabilitation, our health experts value your well-being.
-We provide the best, and latest Regenerative Medicine services aimed to ensure you’re back to your best feeling.
+We provide the best, and latest Hormone Optimization services aimed to ensure you’re back to your best feeling.
 Contact us today to schedule your evaluation for any of our quality pain management services.